 Captain Coll Lorne MacDougall was born in 1906 in Trujillo, Peru, the son of Coll and Jane MacDougall from Islay, Scotland.
-His parents were posted in South America, where his father managed a sugar plantation.
+His parents had been posted to South America, where his father managed a sugar plantation.
 In the 1911 census he is recorded as living in West Hampstead, London with his aunt, Colqishan MacDougall and great aunt, Nina Campbell.

-It has not been possible to trace how MacDougall joined the 140th Regiment in 1939.
+It has not been possible to trace how Coll MacDougall joined the 140 Regiment in 1939.

 D Troop, 367 Battery